v-jerkin/hooverbot/README.md

 ## Hooking up Web Chat

 Azure Bot Service's Web Chat is a JavaScript component that lets you easily embed your bot in any Web site.
 We'll use it in the J. Edgar Hoover Bot Web page.
-To get Web Chat to talk to your bot, you must enable the bot's Direct Line channel and provide an authentication token in the `bot.htm` page.
+To get Web Chat to talk to your bot, you must enable the bot's Direct Line channel and provide an authentication token in the `wwwroot/settings.js` file.

 In the Azure portal, enable Direct Line in your Web App Bot's Channels blade.